cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 ### stac-spec

-A considerable benefit of the sprint was to get together in person and resolve some of the debates that the community has been having for a while online.
+A considerable benefit of the sprint was to get together in person and resolve some of the community's longstanding online STAC discussions.
 Going into the sprint, there were around 10 issues with the label “discussion needed” in the stac-spec GitHub issues.
 During the sprint, each of these issues was discussed and a solution was determined.
 You can see the issues that will be completed as a part of the stac-spec 1.1.0 release in the [1.1 Milestone](https://github.com/radiantearth/stac-spec/milestone/30).

 One of the most notable solutions made for the STAC Specification was the agreement on the [Bands Requests for Comments Discussion](https://github.com/radiantearth/stac-spec/discussions/1213).
 The agreed-upon solution is to create the new common metadata field `bands` to replace `eo:bands` and `raster:bands` as well as to add the following fields to the common metadata: `data_type`, `nodata`, `statistics`, and `unit`.
 You can see the pull request for this change at [radiantearth/stac-spec/pull/1254](https://github.com/radiantearth/stac-spec/pull/1254).